armstrong/armstrong.apps.embeds/README.rst

 This is a stand alone component; it *does not* require any other pieces of the Armstrong family.
 However, it does play nicely with `ArmLayout`_.
-If you use ArmLayout already, Apps.Embeds is ready to go.
-Much of the power of Apps.Embeds comes from templating so if you use that feature and aren't already using ArmLayout, it's worth considering.
+If you use ArmLayout already, AppsEmbeds is ready to go.
+Much of the power of AppsEmbeds comes from templating so if you use that feature and aren't already using ArmLayout, it's worth considering.